eblot/pyftdi/pyftdi/doc/gpio.rst

    * FT230X/FT231X provides an additional 4-bit wide port

-   Accessing this extra port requires a specific EEPROM configuration, *i.e.* it cannot be able with a software request till a specific configuration is defined in the EEPROM map.
+   Accessing this extra port requires a specific EEPROM configuration, *i.e.* it cannot be enabled with a software request, if a specific configuration has not first defined in the EEPROM map.

-   This feature and access to this port is not yet supported by PyFTDI.

-For historical reasons, 16-bit ports used to be named *wide* ports and 8-bit ports used to be called *narrow*.
-This terminology - and API - is no longer used, but preserved to prevent API break.
-Please only use port ``width`` rather than port types.
+   PyFtdi_ does not yet support access to CBUS on FT232R/FT230X/FT231X.

 GPIO value
 ``````````